X

 | Streptococcal tonsillitis | 3× 1,000 mg or 2× 750–1,000 mg | Every 8h or 12h | 5–7 days |

-| Acute bacterial sinusitis | 3× 500–750 mg | Every 8h | 5–7 days |
+| Acute sinusitis (bacterial) | 3× 500–750 mg | Every 8h | 5–7 days |

 | Community-acquired pneumonia | 3× 1,000 mg | Every 8h | 5–7 days |

-| H. pylori eradication | 2× 1,000 mg (+ PPI + clarithromycin) | Every 12h | 7–14 days |
+| Helicobacter pylori eradication | 2× 1,000 mg (+ PPI + clarithromycin) | Every 12h | 7–14 days |

 | Lyme disease (erythema migrans) | 3× 500–1,000 mg | Every 8h | 14–21 days |

-| Endocarditis prophylaxis | 2,000 mg single dose | 30–60 min before procedure | Once only |
+| Endocarditis prophylaxis | 2,000 mg single dose | 30–60 min before the procedure | Once |

 | Dental abscess | 3× 500–750 mg | Every 8h | 5–7 days |